mgokulraj/JavaScript-bankist-app/README.md

 # JavaScript-bankist-app

-Bank transaction app using the javascript. user transaction, get loan, transfter funds, logoff when inactive are the features of this app.
+Bank transaction application which you can see the deposits and withdrawls.
+Also you can request the loan amount and close the account online.